UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_21.md

 ### Cons:

-  - Can be potentially be VERY slow during prediction time.
+  - Can potentially be VERY slow during prediction time.
   - Often not that great test accuracy compared to the modern approaches.
   - You should scale your features.
 We’ll be looking into it in the next